Mortimerp9/FlickrHacks/README.txt

 "push" commits to the public repository, contact me and I'll add you to the developer list, or just send me formatted patches by email.

-Currently, there is a quite flat structure: _greasemonkey_/ .... (all the scripts are here).
+Currently, there is a quite flat structure:

+_greasemonkey_/
+   .... (all the user scripts are here).
+_greasemonkey_tools_/
+   .... (toolkits to help develop greasemonkey scripts for flickr)

 there could be other categories of development, we'll see.